utecht/old_blog/_posts/2015-05-27-first-post.md

 ---
 layout: post
-title: First Post
+title: Formatting Test Post
 tags: test
 ---

-This is a test post.
+This is a post to test various formatting.

 Here is some python
 {% highlight python %}